 - Use over-the-counter medicines to treat warts or corns (these aren’t safe for people with diabetes).

 Warning signs that need attention

-- Pain in your calves when you walk that doesn’t go away when you rest.
+- Pain in your lower legs when you walk that doesn’t go away when you rest.

 - Burning feeling or new pain in your feet.

 - Red areas over any toes (may be from shoes that don’t fit well).

 - Corns, calluses, or blisters – even if just starting (may be from shoes that don’t fit well).